Making an iPad Music Studio

 That seems pretty outstanding, don’t you think?

-So in conclusion, here are some products to help you build a home recording studio using an iPad;
+So in conclusion, here are some products to help you build your ipad music studio;